freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-116-red-green-or-blue-tiles.md

 p116_3.png

-Assuming that colours cannot be mixed there are 7 + 3 + 2 = 12 ways of replacing the black tiles in a row measuring five units in length.
-How many different ways can the black tiles in a row measuring fifty units in length be replaced if colours cannot be mixed and at least one coloured tile must be used?
+Assuming that colors cannot be mixed there are 7 + 3 + 2 = 12 ways of replacing the black tiles in a row measuring five units in length.
+How many different ways can the black tiles in a row measuring fifty units in length be replaced if colors cannot be mixed and at least one colored tile must be used?

 **Note:** This is related to Problem 117.